awslabs/aws-iot-greengrass-accelerators/v2/aws_iot_sitewise/README.md

-# AWS IoT Greengrass V2 SiteWise Deployment
+# AWS IoT Greengrass V2 AWS IoT SiteWise Deployment

-This deployment, SiteWise Deployment, extends the capabilities of the [base](../base) accelerator stack by adding a new thing group, and Greengrass deployment for the existing Greengrass core.
-The functionality of the Greengrass deployment leverages several AWS-provided components with the ability to ingest data from an OPC UA endpoint using a SiteWise gateway component and stream the data to IoT SiteWise.
+This deployment, AWS IoT SiteWise Deployment, extends the capabilities of the [base](../base) accelerator stack by adding a new thing group, and Greengrass deployment for the existing Greengrass core.
+The functionality of the Greengrass deployment leverages several AWS-provided components with the ability to ingest data from an OPC UA endpoint using an AWS IoT SiteWise gateway component and stream the data to AWS IoT SiteWise.

 This is deployed as a [nested stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-nested-stacks.html) where the root stack is the base implementation accelerator.
 This stack creates the following resources:

 - Thing group - A group specific to this accelerator, the existing thing is added and targeted for the new component
-- IoT policy - An AWS IoT policy attached to the existing certificate extending the ability to publish batch property values to IoT SiteWise
+- IoT policy - An AWS IoT policy attached to the existing certificate extending the ability to publish batch property values to AWS IoT SiteWise
 - Greengrass deployment - The Greengrass components targeted for the new Thing group.

 Once this is fully deployed, the Greengrass core device will receive and deploy the required components immediately or when next started.

 > **NOTE:** This accelerator is intended for educational use only and should not be used as the basis for production workloads without fully reviewing the component and it's artifacts.

-## SiteWise Deployment Use Case
+## AWS IoT SiteWise Deployment Use Case

-This accelerator demonstrates the capability for ingesting data from an OPC UA endpoint such in a factory, plant or other Operational Technology (OT) environment and streaming the data to [AWS IoT SiteWise](https://aws.amazon.com/iot-sitewise/).
+This accelerator demonstrates the capability for ingesting data from an OPC UA endpoint such as in a factory, plant or other Operational Technology (OT) environment and streaming these data to [AWS IoT SiteWise](https://aws.amazon.com/iot-sitewise/).

 In a practical setting, this appraoch can be used to collect and organise industrial data, by reading data directly from servers and historians over the OPC-UA protocol.
-Once ingested, data can be visualised and analysed to react to anomalises or identify differences across facilities.
+Once ingested, data can be visualised and analysed to react to anomalies or identify differences across facilities.

 For additional information on applicable use cases please explore the following workshops: